AndyRae/cd-build/readme.md

 - MySQL
 - Redis

-And Bunny:
+And a data node:

-- OMOP DB
+- OMOP CDM Postgres
-- OMOP-Lite
+- OMOP-Lite (populates with synthetic data)
 - Bunny Availability
 - Bunny Distribution

+## Build

+CI (`.github/workflows/build.api.yml`) checks daily for a new upstream release of each source repo and, if found, builds and publishes a matching image to GHCR.

+The UI build is pulled out into its own step (`frontend/`), patching the upstream build to work around [HDRUK/cohort-discovery-service-web#246](https://github.com/HDRUK/cohort-discovery-service-web/issues/246) and [#245](https://github.com/HDRUK/cohort-discovery-service-web/issues/245).

 ## Run

-`mv example.env .env`
+`cp example.env .env`

 `docker compose up`